oniehuis/JuChrom.jl/docs/src/index.md

 JuChrom is a Julia package for loading, storing, and analyzing chromatographic data, with an emphasis on gas chromatography-mass spectrometry (GC-MS).
-The core API is pure Julia, while some vendor-specific loaders (for example, the Shimadzu MS loader) rely on optional extensions that use PyCall and the Python `olefile` module.
+The core API is pure Julia; some vendor-specific loaders are provided via optional extensions.

 ## Installation